ayushiagarwal-data-analyst/Professional-Projects/README.md

-This projrct answers the following questions:
+This project answers the following questions:
 Basic Queries
 1. List all unique cities where customers are located.
 2. Count the number of orders placed in 2017.